-To the Academic Staff Pension Board of the University of Western Ontario
+To the Administrative Staff Pension Board of The University of Western Ontario

-We have audited the accompanying financial statements of the University of Western Ontario Pension Plan for Members of the Academic Staff, which comprise the statement of financial position as at December 31, 2016, the statement of changes in net assets available for benefits for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying fund financial statements of the University of Western Ontario Pension Plan for Members of the Administrative Staff, which comprise the statement of net assets available for benefits as at December 31, 2017, the statement of changes in net assets available for benefits for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+The fund financial statements have been prepared by management based on the financial reporting provisions of Section 76 of Regulation 909 of the Pension Benefits Act (Ontario).

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Fund Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with Canadian accounting standards for pension plans, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these fund financial statements in accordance with the financial reporting provisions of Section 76 of Regulation 909 of the Pension Benefits Act (Ontario); this includes determining that the basis of accounting is an acceptable basis for the preparation of these fund financial statements in the circumstances, and for such internal control as management determines is necessary to enable the preparation of fund financial statements that are free from material misstatement, whether due to fraud or error.